What is a trademark class of goods or services?

 It is possible, and in fact common, for the USPTO to reject a trademark application for goods in one class based on a registration for a similar mark covering goods or services in a different class.
 In other words, the fact that your pending application covers a different class than that of a prior registration does not mean you’re free and clear to register your mark.

-The USPTO looks at the relatedness of the goods/services, which involves and the extent to which goods/services in one application overlap with those in another filing.
+The USPTO looks at the relatedness of the goods/services, which involves the extent to which items in one application overlap with those in another filing.

-Can more goods/services be added to the same class after filing a trademark application?
+Can more goods or services be added to the same class after filing a trademark application?

 No, the USPTO does not allow an applicant to broaden the scope of the identification of goods and services after the initial filing.
 An applicant can only clarify (e.g., provide specific examples of a type of product) or narrow the scope (e.g., delete certain goods/services).